Cravings, cravings, cravings. They are difficult to take when you're trying to recover from addiction.

-The fact of the matter is that thirty days of treatment is not a cure-all.
-It is in fact recommended to stay in a rehab facility for up to 90 days.
+Unfortunately, 30 days of treatment is not a cure-all.
+It's actually recommended that you stay in a rehab facility for up to 90 days.
 This does not mean you need to do this inpatient in a residential program but to continue treatment on an outpatient basis.
-This is recommended due to how critical those first few months in the recovery process.
-In fact, those first 90 days after putting down drugs and alcohol is when the most relapses occur for addicts.
-Being in early recovery you have yet to build upon the proper coping skills and tools needed to maintain your sobriety.
+This is recommended due to how critical those first few months are in the recovery process.
+In fact, those first 90 days after putting down drugs and alcohol is when the most relapses occur.
+Being in early recovery, you have yet to build upon the proper coping skills and tools needed to maintain your sobriety.

 Set your alarm clocks for the same time each morning.
 Writing a schedule and adhering to it can be beneficial.
 It allows you to not be overwhelmed by too much in one day if you balance out the things you need to do throughout the week.
 Make time for work, exercise, meals, meetings, step-work, counseling, sleep, and time for family and friends.

 As mentioned earlier, continuing counseling sessions on an outpatient basis is advised as well.
 This is important to express your thoughts in early recovery.
 Some people new to sobriety will not share they are struggling or let it build until the emotional pain is greater than they can handle.
 It is important to share these feelings and emotions with a clinician as they are better equipped to help you deal with them and work through them together.

 Working with a counselor continues the support you built within those first thirty days in rehab.
 Now is not the time to break from that.
 In previous blogs, we have talked about the research done on how greater lengths of time in treatment results in greater periods of maintained sobriety in recovering addicts.